Caroline Tillette

 Caroline Tillette (born 16 July 1988 in Paris) is a French-Swiss actress.

+Career

 She attended classes at Cours Florent.
 After several short films, she made an appearance in Plus belle la vie in 2008 playing Pauline, the daughter of a mafia Don.
 In 2009, she joined LAMDA (the London Academy of Music and Drama) and had a role in Gainsbourg, vie héroïque directed by Joann Sfar.
 In 2011 she played Albertine Simonet in the television movie À la recherche du temps perdu directed by Nina Companeez.